monken/cfn-include/README.md

 `cfn-include` honors proxy settings defined in the `https_proxy` environmental variable.
 The module will attempt to load `proxy-agent`.
 Make sure `proxy-agent` is installed since it is not a dependency for this module.

+## Compatibility

+Node.js versions 0.10 and up are supported.

 ## Roadmap

 * use a different parser such as json5, yaml